Menu

 Pickleball lighting projects vary by court count, indoor or outdoor layout, ceiling height, pole height, surrounding property, existing infrastructure, player level, and electrical service.
 A photometric plan helps determine whether high bays, linear fixtures, area lights, flood lights, sports field lights, or indirect lighting systems are the right fit.

-Lighting Case Study: The Picklr Franchise Levels Up Their Courts with LED Lighting
+The Picklr Franchise Levels Up Pickleball Courts with High Bay LEDs Case Study

 The Backstory: